-Fact is, with counseling licensure, as well as with counseling practice, there is a lot of gray area.
+The fact is, with counseling licensure, as well as with counseling practice, there are a lot of gray areas.

 That’s why I wanted to take this opportunity to clear up some of the confusion, specifically about the concept of HOURS.
-By that I mean the specific number of hours we as counselors (or psychologists, or marriage and family therapists…) are required to earn in order to switch from a provisionally licensed mental health professional to the real deal.
+By that I mean the specific number of hours we as counselors (or psychologists, marriage and family therapists, or other behavioral health professionals) are required to earn in order to switch from a provisionally licensed mental health professional to the real deal.

 Each state has a different requirement.
-My home state of Texas requires 3000 hours to earn a LPC license.
-New Jersey requires 4500, and Oregon only 2400.
+My home state of Texas requires 3,000 hours to earn an LPC license.
+New Jersey requires 4,500, and Oregon only 2,400.

 So what’s a brand-new therapist to do with all this information?

-I took a poll of a few of my new counselor site members, and about half of them have a good idea of what hours are, but have trouble accumulating the hours they need.
-The other half don't report trouble accumulating hours, but admit struggling with knowing whether those hours are completely legitimate.
+If I took a poll today of the people in the Beginning Counselor Facebook group, I’d guess about half of them have a good idea of what hours are but have trouble accumulating the hours they need.
+The other half would probably not report trouble accumulating hours, but would admit struggling with knowing whether those hours are completely legitimate.
 Both groups are smart and capable, but they suffer from a lack of clear information.
-So I decided to kill two birds with one stone and address both issues in this article.
+I’d like to address both issues in this article.
 Below, I will go through some of the terms often associated with counting “hours” and explain them in more detail.

 My hope is that by the end of this article, those of you who don’t know what an hour is will have a better understanding, and those of you who need hours will have some fresh ideas for how to earn them!